Home

 At Arbadil, Khazars defeat entire Arab army.

-730 Acceptance of Judaism by Khazarian Kagan Bulan of Ashina dynasty
+730 Acceptance of Judaism by Khazar Kagan Bulan of Ashina dynasty

-730 730-731 Khazarian campaigns against Albania, capture of its capital Ardebil, defeat of Jerrah Arab army
+730 730-731 Khazar campaigns against Albania, capture of its capital Ardebil, defeat of Jerrah Arab army

-732 Leo III Isaur's son prince Constantin Copronim's (Constantine V, 741-775) dynastic marriage to sister of Khazarian Kagan Chichak (Empress Irina) from Ashina clan
+732 Leo III Isaur's son prince Constantin Copronim's (Constantine V, 741-775) dynastic marriage to sister Chichak (Empress Irina) of Khazar Kagan from Ashina clan.
+(Daughter of Kagan )

 732 Khazar princess Chichek marries Byzantine emperror Constantine V to become Empress Irene.